History of Catholic education in the United States: Blaine Amendments

 In 1875, Republican President Ulysses S. Grant called for a Constitutional amendment that would mandate free public schools and prohibit the use of public funds for "sectarian" schools.
 He said he feared a future with "patriotism and intelligence on one side and superstition, ambition and greed on the other" which he identified with the Catholic Church.
 Grant called for public schools that would be "unmixed with atheistic, pagan or sectarian teaching."

 A leading republican, Senator James G. Blaine of Maine had proposed such an amendment to the Constitution in 1874.
 The amendment was turned down by Congress in 1875 and never became federal law.
 However, it would be used as a model for so-called "Blaine Amendments" incorporated into 34 state constitutions over the next three decades.
 These amendments prohibited the use of public funds to fund parochial schools and are still in effect today.

 Colleges and universities

-Fed increasingly throughout the late 19th and early 20th centuries by the growing number of Catholic school students at the primary and secondary level, Catholic universities have existed since the early era of the United States and centered at the time in the DMV metro area (including Georgetown, Catholic U, and Trinity Washington; Notre Dame is one notable exception outside of that area).
+Fed increasingly throughout the late 19th and early 20th centuries by the growing number of Catholic school students at the primary and secondary level, Catholic universities have existed since the early years of the United States, starting with Georgetown in 1789.